-If you’re a peptide convert and can’t get enough of them into your skincare routine, upgrade to Peter Thomas Roth Un-Wrinkle Turbo Line Smoothing Toning Lotion.
-It’s a little pricier but, with 3 times more peptides, well worth the splurge.
+If you’re a peptide convert and can’t get enough of them into your skincare routine, upgrade to Peter Thomas Roth Un-Wrinkle Turbo Serum.
+It’s pricier but, with 3 times more peptides, well worth the splurge.

-Peter Thomas Roth Un-Wrinkle Turbo Line Smoothing Toning Lotion is a The Ordinary Buffet dupe on steroids.
+Sort of.
+Peter Thomas Roth Un-Wrinkle Turbo Serum is a The Ordinary “Buffet” alternative on steroids.
 It has 3 times the amount of peptides plus a sprinkle of antioxidants to keep premature wrinkles at bay.